Homeschool Curriculum for High School (What We’ve Used)

 Teaching Textbooks

-Algebra is one of our stronger subjects, so this format has been perfect.
-For geometry, though, weโll switch back to Mr. D Math and return to Teaching Textbooks later for Algebra II.
+Algebra has generally been one of his stronger areas, so this style of program hasn’t caused much frustration.
+For geometry, though, we’ve already decided we’ll go back to Mr. D Math, then likely return to Teaching Textbooks again later for Algebra II.

 Science Homeschool Curriculum